 Once your website is set up and indexed by Google, every new blog post will create a new link back to your site and a new reason for people to visit.
 Blog posts often bring more visitors to your website than your home page, about, contact us, and other main pages of your site.

-Instead of constantly paying for more advertising, write one good blog and it will continue to attract new users for as long as your website remains online.
+Instead of constantly paying for more advertising, one high-ranking blog post will continue to attract new users for as long as your website remains online and indexed.